ChoZenTime/csgo-cheat-pasted-by-choZen/README.md

 # csgo-cheat-pasted-by-choZen

-##  thx to alphauc for og sdk
+##  thx to alphauc for og sdk [sdk](https://github.com/alphauc/sdk)
 ##  thx too kuciak666 for [aristois](https://github.com/designer1337/aristois-legit)

-and the updated version of: https://github.com/alphauc/sdk with some improvements, eg. undetected hooking library
+and the updated version of alphauc/sdk with some improvements, eg. undetected hooking library

 ## Changelog